Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     Choose a number: 19: 19
     ```

-4. You are prompted for additional values, like `groupId`, `artifactId`, and `package`, as shown below:
+4. You are prompted to enter additional information:

     ```bash
-    Define value for property 'groupId':
-    Define value for property 'artifactId':
     [INFO] Using property: version = 1.0-SNAPSHOT
+    Define value for property 'groupId': com.acme
+    Define value for property 'artifactId': my-all-in-one
-    Define value for property 'package':
+    Define value for property 'package' com.acme: : com.acme
     ```

 5. After you have specified the information according to your project, a final confirmation will appear.

+    > **Note** The data entered in this example will be different for your installation.

     ```bash
     Confirm properties configuration:
+    version: 1.0-SNAPSHOT
     groupId: com.acme
     artifactId: my-all-in-one
-    version: 1.0-SNAPSHOT
     package: com.acme
-    Y: :
+    Y: : y
     ```

 6. Press **Y** and then press **Enter**.

-    If everything has been configured correctly, you should see something similar to this:

     ```bash
     [INFO] ----------------------------------------------------------------------------
-    [INFO] Using following parameters for creating project from Archetype: alfresco-allinone-archetype:4.6.0-SNAPSHOT [INFO] ----------------------------------------------------------------------------
+    [INFO] Using following parameters for creating project from Archetype: alfresco-allinone-archetype:4.6.0 [INFO] ----------------------------------------------------------------------------
     [INFO] Parameter: groupId, Value: com.acme
     [INFO] Parameter: artifactId, Value: my-all-in-one